 From clean energy pioneers to system builders

 The Nordic countries Denmark, Finland, Sweden, and Norway have long been recognized as global leaders in clean energy.
-With over 90% of their electricity generation coming from renewable and low-carbon sources, the region stands out as an example of successful decarbonisation combined with energy security and social trust.
-Norway produces nearly all its power from hydropower, while Sweden and Finland balance hydropower and nuclear with rapidly growing onshore wind.
-In Denmark, wind power is the dominant electricity source, accounting for over 55% of total generation in recent years.
+With over 90% of their electricity generation coming from renewable and low-carbon sources, the Nordics have successfully been able to create energy security while maintaining strong social trust in communities.
+Norway produces nearly all its electricity from hydropower, while Sweden and Finland rely on a mix of hydropower and nuclear, complemented by rapidly expanding onshore wind and solar.
+In Denmark, wind power is the dominant electricity source, accounting for close to 60% of electricity generation in recent years, data from Energistyrelsen shows, with solar growing quickly.
+The Nordics are expected to have a fully decarbonised electricity system by 2030.

-But the energy transition is entering a new phase.
-Electrification is no longer limited to light-duty transport or residential heat pumps.
+However, the energy transition is entering a new phase due to the penetration of renewables, price volatility and the increased need for flexibility and storage.
+Also, electrification is no longer limited to light-duty transport or residential heat pumps.
 It is expanding into the hardest-to-abate sectors: steel, chemicals, shipping and large-scale digital infrastructure.
 As electrification spreads, electricity demand is forecast to increase dramatically.
 At the same time, new challenges are emerging with volatile markets, geopolitical insecurity and rising social and environmental conflicts around energy development.

-The European Union has laid out a robust climate and energy governance framework through the Green Deal, the Fit for 55 legislative package, and the REPowerEU plan.
+The European Union has laid out a robust climate and energy governance framework through the Green Deal, the Fit for 55 legislative package and the REPowerEU plan.
 These policies aim to reduce emissions by 55% by 2030 and achieve net-zero emissions by 2050.
-For the power sector, three instruments are particularly impactful, including the Renewable Energy Directive (RED III); the EU Emissions Trading System (ETS) and the EU Taxonomy Regulation
+For the power sector, four instruments are particularly impactful, including the Renewable Energy Directive (RED III); the EU Emissions Trading System (ETS), the EU Effort Sharing Regulation (ESR) and the EU Taxonomy Regulation

 Electrification and demand growth: A structural shift